ivoleitao/shadertoy/packages/shadertoy/README.md

 | `findShadersByPlaylistId` | Fetches the shaders of a playlist id.
 All the query results are paginated through the `from` and `num` parameters |
 | `findShaderIdsByPlaylistId` | Fetches the shader ids of a playlist id.
 All the query results are paginated through the `from` and `num` parameters |
 | `findShaderIdsByPlaylistId` | Fetches all the shader ids of a playlist id |

+### Hybrid Client

+All the client and extendec client features but optionally constraining the requests to shaders with `public+api` privacy settings.

 ### Store API